edgarrmondragon/meltano-dogfood/evidence/pages/open-source/index.md

 select
   gh.name
   , extract(DATE from gh.created_at) as created
+  , extract(DATE from gh.updated_at) as updated
+  , gh.description
   , gh.html_url as repository
+  , gh.stargazers_count
   , rtd.homepage
 from tap_github.repositories as gh left join tap_readthedocs.projects as rtd